SQL Server Logins

 We’re starting with the cracking of the hashes.
 After a few seconds, I see that it’s already recovered the three passwords out of six.
 Now it’s trying to find the four corrected land passwords.
 Every time I’m hitting Enter, it’s displaying the new progress.
 Now it’s five correctors here and it’s on the 50% of the cracking of five-character length passwords using the brute-force.
 Of course, it will take some time to crack all the passwords I have here, so let’s quit it.
 Now let’s go to the folder and see in the recovered passwords.
 Oh, I had two the same hashes in there, so basically, I see two same passwords here.

 Next, let’s go back to my SQL server.
-You’ve seen the approach using hashcat.
+You’ve seen the approach of using hashcat.
 Of course, you can use different switches to crack the passwords using the hashcat.
 For example, use GPU for this purpose or use the dictionary attack, but I will show you also how you can implement your own dictionary check on all the hashes.

 You’ve seen already what is containing my table, the system logins.
 Now I’m using simple select, which is extracting all the passwords from this table, system_logins2.
 It’s joining it with the table, which contains only one column.